Whether it is the raw leaves, the stalks, or in a jam or pie, can dogs eat rhubarb? Or is it poisonous? Read this guide to find out.

 As a common backyard or garden plant, you might be afraid of what would happen if your dog happened to munch on it while he is outside.
 This guide will tell you everything you ever wanted to know about this plant and your pup.

-For ultimate pet safety, I recommend consulting with your vet about all the questions you have about your dog eating rhubarb.
+For ultimate pet safety, please ask your vet any questions you have regarding your dog eating rhubarb.

 - Can Dogs Eat Rhubarb